dkeathley/6.2410-lab/_sources/chapter-XX-quantum-optics-basics.md

 +++

 For $s = 0$ (the red circle), the state is nothing more than the vacuum state.
-However, when $s = 0.25$ we arrive at the blue ellipse, where the fluctuations along $A^{(1)}$ have been reduced, while those along $A^{(2)}$ have been increased.  **As engineers, we can design systems that are only sensitive to the fields in one of the two quadratures, thus enabling measurements below the noise floor set by the standard quantum limit (SQL, which is represented by the vacuum state here with $s = 0$).
+However, when $s = 0.25$ we arrive at the blue ellipse, where the fluctuations along $A^{(1)}$ have been reduced, while those along $A^{(2)}$ have been increased.  **As engineers, we can design systems that are only sensitive to the fields in one of the two quadratures (using [Homodyne detection](https://en.wikipedia.org/wiki/Homodyne_detection ) for example), thus enabling measurements below the noise floor set by the standard quantum limit (SQL, which is represented by the vacuum state here with $s = 0$).
 We will discuss such measurements in detail.**

 One final question of interest for $\ket{\psi_s}$ is what happens to the noise along the two quadratures $A^{(1)}$ and $A^{(2)}$ and how does this noise compare to the standard quantum limit (SQL) as we let $s$ vary from 0 to 1.